India–Kazakhstan relations: Strategic co-operation

 India and Kazakhstan have developed close collaboration in fighting religious terrorism an extremism, as well as in promoting regional security.
 A joint memorandum signed in December 2002 enabled joint projects such as training military officers, developing joint military-industrial projects and establishing a partnership between the defence industries of India and Kazakhstan.
 India has also provided support and emerged as a partner in Kazakhstan's bid to develop a naval fleet in the Caspian Sea, despite opposition from Kazakhstan's northern neighbour, Russia.
 The Kazakhstan President Nursultan Nazarbayev visited India in January 2009 and a civil nuclear pact were made with India under which the uranium-rich Central Asian country will supply fuel to atomic plants in India.

 The two countries held the Prabal Dostyk joint military exercises in Kazakhstan in 2016 and the Himachal Pradesh region in 2017.

+In August 2025, India and Kazakhstan held discussions in New Delhi to enhance their defence cooperation and military ties.
+Kazakhstan's First Deputy Minister of Defence and Chief of the General Staff of the Armed Forces, Lieutenant General Sultan Kamaletdinov, met with India's Chief of Defence Staff General Anil Chauhan and Army Chief General Upendra Dwivedi.
+Both nations recognized the robust and dynamic nature of their defence partnership, highlighting significant potential for further collaboration and innovation.

 Kazakhstan and TAPI

 India has broached the idea of a hydrocarbon pipeline with Kazakhstan that would bring fuel through a five-nation route.
 India unveiled the concept of the pipeline, which in future could be extended to Russia, during a meeting between External Affairs Minister Salman Khurshid and his visiting Kazakh counterpart Erlan Idrissov.
-The two Ministers will revisit the idea when they will meet twice in the coming months — first on the sidelines of the Istanbul process meeting on Afghanistan in Almaty and later during a stand-alone visit by Mr. Khurshid to the Kazakh capital of Astana.
+The two Ministers will revisit the idea when they will meet twice in the coming months – first on the sidelines of the Istanbul process meeting on Afghanistan in Almaty and later during a stand-alone visit by Mr. Khurshid to the Kazakh capital of Astana.

 The proposed pipeline would cover about 1500 km, thus making it longer than the planned Turkmenistan-Afghanistan-Pakistan-India (TAPI) pipeline which will serve as the role model.
 It will head from the former Silk Road caravanserai city of Shymkent, known today for oil refining, and enter Uzbekistan.
 From there it will go to Afghanistan and then follow the route to be taken by the TAPI pipeline into India via Pakistan.
 Officials said currently most hydrocarbon pipelines from Central Asia are on an east–west axis.
 This pipeline will, like TAPI, be on a north–south axis, providing a new route to South Asia for hydrocarbons extracted from Central Asia.